Quick Answer: Do Small Businesses Need Insurance?

 What insurance does a home-based small business need?

 Home-based businesses typically need a separate in-home business policy or a business pursuits endorsement added to their homeowner’s insurance.
-Standard homeowner’s insurance policies from carriers such as State Farm or Allstate generally exclude coverage for business equipment, inventory, and liability arising from business activities conducted at home.
+Standard homeowner’s policies from carriers such as State Farm or Allstate generally exclude coverage for business equipment, inventory, and liability from business activities conducted at home.
 The National Association of Insurance Commissioners (NAIC) recommends reviewing your existing homeowner’s policy carefully before assuming business activities are covered.

 What is a Business Owner’s Policy (BOP) and who should get one?